 Elberton P. Dyer (1869-1947)

-Elberton first moved from his native home of Brighton to St Albans working as a school teacher before he became Principal at Hartland Academy and married Hartland native Georgia Ellen Annis.
-(1870-1963)
+Elberton first moved from his native home of Brighton to St Albans working as a school teacher before he became Principal at Hartland Academy and married Hartland native Georgia Ellen Annis (1870-1963).

 He served as Superintendent of Hartland Schools in 1897 before they moved to Newport in 1900.

-They moved to Hartland around 1902 with their children where he opened his store, E. P. Dyer Mens Clothing, on Commercial Street with Georgia where he is pictured here at the store.
+They moved to Hartland around 1902 with their children where he opened his store E. P. Dyer Mens Clothing on Commercial Street with Georgia where he is pictured here at the store.

 Aurelia (Starbird) Coston (1841-1927)